webplatform/docs/guides/images_in_html/index.md

 </body>
 </html></syntaxhighlight>

+=== Adding "nice-to-have" information using the <code>title</code> attribute ===

 The <code>alt</code> attribute contains the text that should be displayed when the image is not available.
-The information in the <code>alt</code> attribute should not be displayed when the image was successfully loaded and shown; Internet Explorer gets this wrong, and shows it as a tooltip when you hover your mouse pointer over the image for a while.
-This is a mistake, as it leads a lot of people to add additional information about the image into the <code>alt</code> attribute.
-If you wanted to add additional information, you should use the <code>title</code> attribute instead, which I’ll get on to in the next section.
+The information in the <code>alt</code> attribute should not be displayed when the image is successfully loaded; Internet Explorer gets this wrong, and shows it as a tooltip when you hover your mouse pointer over the image.
+Unfortunately, many authors consider this the default, which leads them to add additional information about the image into the <code>alt</code> attribute.
+Please don't do this; if you want to add extra information about the image, use the <code>title</code> attribute instead.

-=== Adding nice-to-have information using the title attribute ===

-Most browsers will display the value of an <code>&lt;img&gt;</code> element’s <code>title</code> attribute as a tool-tip when you hover your mouse cursor over it (see Figure 2.)
-This can help a visitor learn more about the image, but you cannot rely on each visitor to have a mouse.
-The <code>title</code> attribute can be very useful, but it is not a safe way of providing crucial information.
-Instead it offers a good way to provide non-essential information, for example the mood of the image, or what it means in context ([http://dev.opera.com/articles/view/17-images-in-html/inlineimagewithtitle.html inlineimagewithtitle.html]):
+Most browsers display the value of an <code>&lt;img&gt;</code> element's <code>title</code> attribute as a tooltip when you hover your mouse cursor over it (see Figure 2).
+This can help a visitor learn more about the image, but you cannot rely on every visitor to use a mouse.
+The
+<code>title</code> attribute can be very useful, but it is not a foolproof way of providing crucial information.
+Instead, it offers a good way to
+provide non-essential information, such as the mood of the image, or what it means in context:

 <syntaxhighlight lang="html5"><!DOCTYPE html>